Tailfin 5L and 10L Mini Pannier Review

 Downsides?
 I’d note that the clasps are fairly pronounced, so take care when placing them inside a tent with a thin floor.
 In terms of where they sit on the bike, the Mini Panniers attach further back than they would on a traditional rack, though given their relatively small size, there wasn’t any noticeable impact on handling.

 Although there is a range of materials and designs to suit different price points, Tailfin has never aimed for the budget end of the market.
-Ultimately, it will be sheer cost that will be the biggest barrier to trying out the Tailfin system, because once you factor in the AeroPack itself, it really does add up.
-However, the quality and attention warrant the investment if you can make it.
-It’s also reassuring to know there’s a complete range of spare parts available, to keep your gear in service for years.
+Ultimately, it will be sheer cost that will be the biggest barrier to trying out the Tailfin system, because once you factor in the AeroPack itself, it does add up.
+However, quality and attention warrant the investment if you can make it, and it’s also reassuring to know there’s a complete range of spare parts available, to keep your gear in service for years.